Quasi-Clifford algebras, Quadratic forms over $\mathbb{F}_2$, and Lie Algebras: The structure of the algebras

-In dimension one there is, up to isomorphism, a unique nontrivial quadratic form $Q(x)=x^2$, which is almost nondegenerate.
+In dimension one there is, up to isomorphism, a unique nontrivial quadratic form $Q$, with $Q(x)=x^2$ for $x\in \mathbb{F}_2$, which is nondegenerate.
 It is called of $0$-type.
-In dimension 2 we have, up to isomorphism, exactly two nondegenerate forms, $Q(x_1,x_2)=x_1x_2$, called of $+$-type, and $Q(x_1,x_2)=x_1^2+x_1x_2+x_2^2$, called of $-$-type.
+In dimension 2 we have, up to isomorphism, exactly two nondegenerate forms $Q$.
+We have for $(x_1,x_2)\in \mathbb{F}_2^2$ (up to isomorphism) $Q(x_1,x_2)=x_1x_2$, and $Q$ is called of $+$-type (also called hyperbolic type), or $Q(x_1,x_2)=x_1^2+x_1x_2+x_2^2$, and $Q$ called of $-$-type (or elliptic type).
 In dimension $n>2$ we can distinguish, up to isomorphism, the following forms:

-One of the key observations in the proof of this classification is that the type of a direct orthogonal sum of two spaces is determined by the type of the summants.
-The orthogonal direct sum of spaces of type $x$ and type $y$, where $x,y=\pm$ or $0$, gives us a space of type $x\cdot y$.
+One of the key observations in the proof of this classification is that the type of a direct orthogonal sum of two nondegenerate spaces is determined by the types of these summants.
+The orthogonal direct sum of spaces of type $x$ and type $y$, where $x,y=\pm$, gives us a space of type $x\cdot y$.
 We will frequently use these observations in the sequel.
 We note that the number of isomorphism classes of quadratic spaces $(V,Q)$ over $\mathbb{F}_2$ of infinite dimension is much larger, see \cite{Hall_extra}.

-The decomposition of $(V,Q)$ into pairwise orthogonal subspaces provides a decomposition of the algebra $\mathfrak{C}(V,Q,\Lambda)$ into tensor products.
-Indeed, if we suppose $R$ is a field, then the following proposition yields this decomposition.
+The decomposition of $V$ into pairwise orthogonal subspaces provides a decomposition of the algebra $\mathfrak{C}(V,g,\lambda)$ into tensor products.
+Indeed, if we assume $R$ to be a field, then the following proposition yields this decomposition.